Facebook Pixel Code

 How Interest Accumulates

-Interest rates play a huge role in how quickly your debt can grow.
-When you only make minimum payments, a large portion of that payment goes towards interest rather than the principal balance.
+Interest rates play a tremendous role in the velocity at which you debt compounds and grows.
+When you only make minimum payments, a majority of your payment is going towards interest rather than the principal balance.
 This is especially true for credit cards with high interest rates.
-Interest is often compounded daily, meaning that each day, interest is calculated on the remaining balance, including any unpaid interest from previous days.
-This can lead to a situation where your debt grows even if you're making regular payments.
+Additionally, interest is often compounded daily, meaning that each and every day, interest is calculated on the remaining balance, including any unpaid interest from previous days.
+This feedback loops makes it very difficult to get out of debt.
+It can lead to a situation where your debt grows even if you're making regular payments and you keep your card usage minimal.

 Examples of Interest Rate Impact